 Best place for birdwatching

+Kisumu is the gateway into western Kenya and boasts an idyllic proximity to one of the African Great Lakes, Lake Victoria.
 Boat rides and bird-watching are the big draws here.
 Head to Le Pearl or Dunga Hill Camp to try tilapia, either deep-fried or slathered in a thick and delicious fried tomato and onion base, served with ugali (a local staple similar to a thick porridge).

 The sunsets over the water in Kisumu are worth the trip, but you can also dance until morning to popular ohangla music at various spots in town, explore the Impala Sanctuary or visit out-of-town caves and rock formations, such as Kit-Mikayi and the lesser-known Abindu Caves.

 Zip down to the lake’s most popular islands: Mbita, Rusinga and Takawiri, where the beaches are powder white and the sunsets glow.
-As the sun sets, you'll see the “ghost cities” formed by hundreds of lanterns hoisted on wooden canoes by fishermen heading off to fish by night.
+As the sun sets, you'll see the “ghost cities” formed by hundreds of lanterns hoisted on wooden canoes by fishers heading off to fish by night.

-Planning tip: Getting here from Nairobi requires either a 45-minute flight or at least six hours on the road, but your best bet is the passenger train service.
+Planning tip: Getting here from Nairobi requires either a 45-minute flight or at least six hours on the road, but your best bet is the overnight passenger train service.

 5. Lamu Island